Naxus28/jquery-express-blog/README.md

 # Blog

-This front end app is a SPA built with jquery and sammyjs.
+This blog is a SPA built with jquery and sammyjs.
 The API is built with node-express.
 The app uses passport for authentication.

 To create unit tests for the http layer we use [`mocha`](https://mochajs.org/), [`chai`](http://www.chaijs.com), and [`chai-http`](http://www.chaijs.com/plugins/chai-http/)